 Here are some of Percy’s feats:

 Percy Jackson is no slouch either.
 He had split Mount Saint Hellen’s and his feat affected the entire West Coast of the US.
 That was when he was younger, weaker, and less experienced.
 He fought off an entire legion of undead, thousands strong, and well-armed, and held them back though they couldn’t die.
 The moment they could die, he immediately defeated all of them.
 In Tartarus, which amps monsters and weakens Demigods, Percy jumped hundreds of feet.
 He has tanked lightning from Jason and got up like 5 seconds later.
 He killed Arachne, a major monster, in a single sword stroke.
 Since we couldn’t find a single feat that would clearly tip the scales in favor of one of the opponents, we will call it a tie in this department.

 Harry Potter vs Percy Jackson: Who Has Better Fighting Skills?

 Let’s start this off by saying that Harry Potter can fight.
 If he hadn’t, he would not have survived the many brutal and violent fights he went through.
-Sure, in regards to his dueling prowess, Harry is not on the same level as Voldemort, Dumbledore, or even Snape.
+Sure, in regard to his dueling prowess, Harry is not on the same level as Voldemort, Dumbledore, or even Snape.